Rimini Street (NASDAQ:RMNI) Issues Q2 2021 Earnings Guidance

-Rimini Street (NASDAQ:RMNI) updated its second quarter 2021 earnings guidance on Monday.
+Rimini Street (NASDAQ:RMNI) issued an update on its second quarter 2021 earnings guidance on Monday morning.
 The company provided EPS guidance of – for the period.
 The company issued revenue guidance of $88.50 million-$90.50 million, compared to the consensus revenue estimate of $90.49 million.

-Several research firms have recently weighed in on RMNI.
-Alliance Global Partners lifted their price objective on shares of Rimini Street from $7.50 to $10.00 and gave the company a buy rating in a research note on Tuesday, February 2nd.
-Benchmark boosted their price target on shares of Rimini Street from $10.00 to $13.00 and gave the company a buy rating in a research note on Thursday, March 4th.
-Roth Capital restated a neutral rating and set a $8.00 price target (down previously from $15.00) on shares of Rimini Street in a research note on Monday.
-Craig Hallum boosted their price target on shares of Rimini Street from $6.00 to $11.00 and gave the company a buy rating in a research note on Tuesday, February 2nd.
-Finally, Zacks Investment Research lowered shares of Rimini Street from a hold rating to a strong sell rating in a research note on Tuesday.
-One analyst has rated the stock with a sell rating, one has issued a hold rating and three have issued a buy rating to the company.
-The stock currently has an average rating of Hold and a consensus price target of $9.70.
+Rimini Street (NASDAQ:RMNI) last released its quarterly earnings results on Tuesday, March 2nd.
+The company reported ($0.03) earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.03 by ($0.06).
+The firm had revenue of $87.83 million for the quarter, compared to the consensus estimate of $83.53 million.
+Rimini Street had a negative return on equity of 11.48% and a negative net margin of 3.81%.
+On average, equities analysts anticipate that Rimini Street will post 0.38 EPS for the current year.

-In other Rimini Street news, EVP Daniel B. Winslow sold 10,000 shares of Rimini Street stock in a transaction on Wednesday, February 17th.
-The shares were sold at an average price of $8.27, for a total transaction of $82,700.00.
-Following the transaction, the executive vice president now directly owns 25,462 shares of the company’s stock, valued at approximately $210,570.74.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Insiders have sold a total of 49,094 shares of company stock worth $390,446 over the last ninety days.
-Insiders own 61.14% of the company’s stock.
+In other news, EVP Daniel B. Winslow sold 10,000 shares of the business’s stock in a transaction dated Wednesday, February 24th.
+The stock was sold at an average price of $7.51, for a total value of $75,100.00.
+Following the transaction, the executive vice president now directly owns 21,422 shares of the company’s stock, valued at approximately $160,879.22.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Over the last three months, insiders sold 19,094 shares of company stock valued at $145,146.
+Corporate insiders own 61.14% of the company’s stock.

 Rimini Street, Inc provides enterprise software products, services, and support for various industries.
 The company offers software support services for Oracle and SAP enterprise software products.
 It sells its solutions primarily through direct sales organizations in North America, Latin America, Europe, Africa, the Middle East, Asia, and the Asia-Pacific.